saibotsivad/mdcurate/README.md

 Running `mdcurate` launches a local server.
 You do the curation from your browser, but for privacy and security everything only happens locally: no external services are ever contacted, for any reason.

+> Note: you can also pass in the `--here` (or `-h`) flag to launch it from a specific, singly directory.
+E.g. you can do `mdcurate --here` or `npx mdcurate --here` and it'll have your current directory loaded.

 ## Example

 Imagine you have a growing collection of markdown files with frontmatter/metadata, and some look like this: